medlabidi/c-language-practices/README.md

 # c-language-practices
-This repository is dedicated to storing all your practices, experiments, and learning journeys with the C programming language.
+This repository is dedicated to storing all practices, experiments, and learning journeys with the C programming language.